jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-04-16.md

 * Riaan will document the process of voting on GitHub in the issue queue.
 * Adam tallies votes.

-Riaan and Adam reports:
+Riaan and Adam reports: Still to be done.

-Notes:
+Notes: Voting for the board will need to be done soon, we need this process in place before that.
+We will also need to make a public push for getting people to the voting session to have a new/updated board.

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 MailChimp